Byron1z/configure-ad-B1z/README.md

   <img src="https://github.com/user-attachments/assets/947620f1-d4fe-4c61-ad92-fb113b6f1b6a" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Click the Flag on the top right, and Promote DC-1 as a DC (Domain Controller): Setup a new forest as "mydomain.com"
+  Click the Flag on the top right, and Promote DC-1 as a Domain Controller (DC).

+  Set up a new forest as "mydomain.com".

   (can be named anything, just remember what it is)
 </p>